blacklight/platypush/README.md

 Extensive documentation for all the available integrations and messages is available on [ReadTheDocs](https://platypush.readthedocs.io/en/latest/).

-Also check other [Medium stories](https://medium.com/tag/platypush/archive) to get more insights on what you can build with it and inspiration about possible usage.
+Also check other [Medium stories](https://medium.com/tag/platypush/archive) to get more insights on what you can build with it and inspiration about possible usages.

 If you have issues/feature requests/enhancement ideas please post a [GitHub issue](https://github.com/BlackLight/platypush/issues).
 A [Reddit channel](https://www.reddit.com/r/platypush) is also available for more general questions.